How Much Do Bricklayers Make?

 Location

-What areas of the UK have the highest earnings for bricklayers?
-Let’s take a look at the difference between Manchester, Birmingham, and Central London salaries:
+Which areas of the UK have the highest earnings for experienced bricklayers?
+Let’s take a look at how the average bricklayer salary compares for major cities, although an apprentice bricklayer is still likely to earn much less:

 All figures are estimates, pre-tax.